 Difficult terrain – so manual harvesting.

-Most are made by the tank (aka charmat, Martinotti or cuvee close) method; the first tank fermentation (to protect against oxidation), and the second in a pressure tank to put the sparkle (prise de mousse); generally with no lees ageing as fresh fruity flavours and bright acidity are wanted; but some are made by metodo classico and differently labelled.
+Most are made by the tank (aka charmat, Martinotti or cuvee close) method; the primary fermentation occurs in stainless steel tank (to protect against oxidation), and the second in a pressure tank (aka autoclave), to put the sparkle (prise de mousse); generally with no lees ageing as fresh fruity flavours and bright acidity are wanted.

 Low temperature fermentation, 14C – get amylic notes – apple, melon, pear; but if too low get pear drop and banana notes.